National Agrarian Party: Emergence

 The party emerged with a split in the more mainstream People's Party (PP), which was led by General Alexandru Averescu.
 This followed a major dispute between Averescu and Goga, prompted by the latter's unconditional support for Carol II, who had taken the throne under disputed circumstances in 1930.
 Historian Adolf Minuț argues that Carol personally intervened to create a rift between the two men, this being one of a "web of Carlist machinations" to isolate his constitutionalist adversaries.
 The same is noted by memoirist Vasile Netea, who describes Carol as performing "scissiparity" on the old parties.
 In January 1932, Goga had vaguely announced his bid for the PP chairmanship, while also hinting that he was prepared to leave with his partisans if his candidacy were to be rejected.
 On March 3, Averescu formally denounced Goga's maneuvers in a circular letter to regional affiliates, noting that a conspiracy was in place to break up the PP.

 In response, Goga accused Averescu of tarnishing the crown's prestige, claiming that his own faction was now Romania's "one monarchist party"; according to Goga, a reigning king was to be held as an expression of the "Romanian soul".
 Goga and his group were now situated on the extreme of Romanian nationalism, with "some sympathies toward fascism".
 However, their caucus was also able to absorb more moderate sections of the PP, leaving Averescu's group severely weakened.
 Averescu and his colleague, Grigore Trancu-Iași, fought back by asking for all dissidents still holding seats in the Assembly of Deputies to be deposed.
 This proposal was eventually defeated by a vote, during which the National Liberal Party voted in Goga's favor.

 Goga's party originated with a PP congress at Enescu restaurant on March 12, attended by 45 of 65 sections, which proclaimed Goga as People's Party chairman.
 By March 21, Averescu was able to regain control over most PP chapters, though he lost all presence in places such as Argeș, Cluj, and Mehedinți.
+Goga also enjoyed strong support in places such as Caraș County, where a local activist and landowner, Romulus Boldea, also embraced the schism.
 Following this confrontation, Goga announced he would take on the "painful task" of leaving Averescu's group.
 As noted by scholar Armin Heinen, the National Agrarians' genesis coincided with the parallel rise of the Nazi Party in Weimar Germany: the PNA began organizing during Weimar's presidential election, in which Adolf Hitler came second.